LilyGullett/recruitPilot/README.md

 # recruitPilot
-This is a repository for the pilot study attempting to elucidate if small-scale structure from motion photogrammetry can make counting new coral recruits more efficient.
+This is a repository for the pilot study attempting to elucidate if Structure from Motion photogrammetry can make the inventory of sexually propagated coral recruits more accurate or more efficient.